-- Sky Blessing at the Spring Equinox (forthcoming): A blessing for the air and sky.
+- Sky Blessing at the Spring Equinox: A blessing for the air and sky.

 - Solar Land Healing Ceremony at the Summer Solstice: A blessing for all of our lands and the physical earth, including ecosystems and the biosphere.

-- Telluric Waterway Blessing at the Winter Solstice: A blessing for the waterways: springs, streams, rivers, oceans, and the entire hydrologic cycle.
+- Telluric Waterway Blessing at the Fall Equinox: A blessing for the waterways: springs, streams, rivers, oceans, and the entire hydrologic cycle.